NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sahih al-Bukhari 2926](https://sunnah.com/bukhari:2926)

-> Allah's Messenger said, "The Hour will not be established until you fight with the Jews, and the stone behind which a Jew will be hiding will say.
+> …"The Hour will not be established until you fight with the Jews, and the stone behind which a Jew will be hiding will say.
 "O Muslim!
 There is a Jew hiding behind me, so kill him."

 ## Muslims can indiscriminately kill innocent civilians

 [Sahih al-Bukhari 3012](https://sunnah.com/bukhari:3012)

 > The Prophet … was asked whether it was permissible to attack the pagan warriors at night with the probability of exposing their women and children to danger.
 The Prophet replied, "They (i.e. women and children) are from them (i.e. pagans)."
-I also heard the Prophet saying, "The institution of Hima (sanctuary) is invalid except for Allah and His Apostle."
+I also heard the Prophet saying, "[The institution of Hima (sanctuary)](#hima) is invalid except for Allah and His Apostle."

 So his men, having a shred of humanity, asked about the possibility of killing non-combatant women and children.
 Muhammad said that it doesn't matter, they're all the same, so it's ok to kill innocent civilians.
+No mercy.

 ### "Hima"